ARM-software/mango/README.md

  'batch_size': 1}
 ```
 The configuration parameters are:
-- `domain_size`: The size which is explored in each iteration by the gaussian process.
+- *domain_size*: The size which is explored in each iteration by the gaussian process.
 Generally, a larger size is preferred if higher dimensional functions are optimized.
 More on this will be added with details about the internals of bayesian optimization.
-- `initial_random`: The number of random samples tried.
+- *initial_random*: The number of random samples tried.
 Note: Mango returns all the random samples together.
 Users can exploit this to parallelize the random runs without any constraint.
-- `num_iteration`: The total number of iterations used by Mango to find the optimal value.
+- *num_iteration*: The total number of iterations used by Mango to find the optimal value.
-- `batch_size`: The size of args_list passed to the objective function for parallel evaluation.
+- *batch_size*: The size of args_list passed to the objective function for parallel evaluation.
 For larger batch sizes, Mango internally uses intelligent sampling to decide the optimal samples to evaluate.
-- `early_stopping`: A callback to specify custom stopping criteria.
+- *early_stopping*: A Callable to specify custom stopping criteria.
 The callback has the following signature:
    ```python
   def early_stopping(results):
       '''